michaelgeers6/personal-website/content/research/research.md

 menu: 'research'
 ---

 My research explores consumer behavior in the online world using insights and methods from marketing, psychology, and computational social science.
 I have two main lines of research.
-The first seeks to address consumer trust, such as interventions that help consumers critically evaluate information while maintaining trust in credible sources---a challenge for policymakers and platform operators alike.
+The first addresses consumer trust, such as interventions that help consumers critically evaluate information while maintaining trust in credible sources---a challenge for policymakers and platform operators alike.
 My second line of research focuses on consumer autonomy and explores the tension between personalization and manipulation in digital marketing.
 I draw on a range of empirical methods, including surveys, online experiments, field studies, secondary data analyses, and combinations thereof.

 <br>